mountaindude/verisure-mqtt/README.md

 It is easy to change th MQTT topics in case the current ones don't fit your needs.

+***Note!
+Do NOT download and user master branch unless you know what you are doing.
+Instead use a suitable [release](https://github.com/mountaindude/verisure-mqtt/releases).
+This will avoid issues due to new development that may have been done on master branch, since the last release was made.***

 ## Changelog

 ### Version 1.1